 Best practices: Grant Azure Security Center access to security roles that need it.
 Security Center allows security teams to quickly identify and remediate risks.
-Detail: Add security teams with these needs to the RBAC Security Admin role so they can view security policies, view security states, edit security policies, view alerts and recommendations, and dismiss alerts and recommendations.
+Detail: Add security teams with these needs to the Azure RBAC Security Admin role so they can view security policies, view security states, edit security policies, view alerts and recommendations, and dismiss alerts and recommendations.
 You can do this by using the root management group or the segment management group, depending on the scope of responsibilities.

-Organizations that don’t enforce data access control by using capabilities like RBAC might be giving more privileges than necessary to their users.
+Organizations that don’t enforce data access control by using capabilities like Azure RBAC might be giving more privileges than necessary to their users.
 This can lead to data compromise by allowing users to access types of data (for example, high business impact) that they shouldn’t have.